Japanese submarine I-156: Third war patrol

 I-56 began her third war patrol — as part of the A Group — on 31 January 1942, departing Cam Ranh Bay bound for a patrol area in the Indian Ocean at the southern entrance of the Sunda Strait between Java and Sumatra.
 After refueling at an advance base in the Anambas Islands, she reached her patrol area on 2 February 1942.
 On 4 February, she attacked the Dutch 979-gross register ton merchant ship Togian — steaming with Convoy JS.1 — with gunfire at the southern entrance to the Sunda Strait.
 Togian survived, but later was scuttled at Koepang on the western tip of Timor.
 On 11 February, I-56 reported attacking an Allied merchant ship at the southern entrance of the strait in the vicinity of 07°S 105°E. She concluded her patrol with her arrival at Staring Bay on the coast of the Celebes on 21 February 1942.

 Fourth war patrol

 On 5 March 1942, I-56 got underway for her fourth war patrol, departing Staring Bay for a patrol area in the Indian Ocean off Tjilatjap, Java.
-On 9 March, she sighted the 30 ft lifeboat Scorpion, which was carrying 12 Allied airmen escaping from Tjilitjap as it fell to Japanese forces and making for Roebourne, Western Australia.
+On 9 March, she sighted the 30 ft lifeboat Scorpion, which was carrying 12 Allied airmen escaping from Tjilitjap as it fell to Japanese forces and made for Roebourne, Western Australia.
 I-56 surfaced, and her commanding officer personally observed Scorpion through binoculars before allowing her to proceed unmolested, and Scorpion eventually reached Australia after 47 days at sea.

 While I-56 was at sea, Submarine Squadron 4 was disbanded on 10 March 1942, and Submarine Division 19 — consisting of I-56, I-57, and I-58 — was reassigned to Submarine Squadron 5.
 I-56 concluded her patrol on 12 March 1942 with her return to Staring Bay.